RhetTbull/guitk/README.md

-# Python GUI Toolkit for TK (guitk)
+# Python GUI Toolkit for TK (GUITk)

 ## Synopsis

-Yes, this is yet another python GUI framework/wrapper.  guitk is an experiment to design a toolkit that simplifies creating simple GUIs with [tkinter](https://docs.python.org/3/library/tkinter.html).
+GUITk is an experiment to design a lightweight framework that simplifies creating simple GUIs with [tkinter](https://docs.python.org/3/library/tkinter.html).

 ## Code Example